apollographql/apollo-server/docs/source/features/plugins.md

 In the case that an event exposes additional events, the additional events are coupled to the server life-cycle event in order to provide a focused context which allows developers to couple related logic together.
 This will be explored more concisely in the `requestDidStart` server life-cycle event below.

-### `onServerStart`
+### `serverWillStart`

-The `onServerStart` event is fired when the GraphQL server is preparing to start.
+The `serverWillStart` event is fired when the GraphQL server is preparing to start.
 If this is defined as an `async` function (or if it returns a `Promise`) the server will not start until the asynchronous behavior is resolved.
 Any rejection in this event will cause the server to not start, which provides a technique to ensure particular behavior is met before starting (for example, confirming that an underlying dependency is ready).

 #### Example